johanneskiel/ESP32_Tech_Stack_02/README.md

 ### IMPORTANT: Please bring MAC standard USB adapter

-### Step 1: Download Arduino IDE
+### Step 1: Setup Arduino IDE

+1. Make sure your Mac is updated to the latest version of macOS.
+(This is important so that the Arduino IDE can install xcode automatically later on.)
-1. Go to: www.arduino.cc/en/software
+2. Go to: www.arduino.cc/en/software
-2. Download MacOS Intel or MacOS Apple Silicon
+3. Download MacOS Intel or MacOS Apple Silicon
-3. Install in Applications folder
+4. Install in Applications folder

 ### Step 2: Install USB Driver